What are the Effects of Robaxin with Alcohol?

-Methocarbamol is a muscle relaxant medication that works by blocking nerve impulses, or, in simpler words, the pain sensations that are sent to your brain.
-It is prescribed to reduce involuntary muscle spasms as well as pain and discomfort by inhibiting the firing of the nerve endings.
-Robaxin is a brand name of methocarbamol.
+Methocarbamol is a muscle relaxant medication that blocks nerve impulses, or, in simpler words, the pain sensations sent to your brain.
+It is prescribed to reduce involuntary muscle spasms, pain, and discomfort by inhibiting the firing of the nerve endings.
+Robaxin is a brand name for methocarbamol.

 Ingredients of Robaxin

-Robaxin contains one active ingredient, methocarbamol, which is an effective muscle relaxant that reduces muscle spasms.
+Robaxin contains one active ingredient, methocarbamol, an effective muscle relaxant that reduces muscle spasms.

-Along with methocarbamol, Robaxin contains a few inactive ingredients as well, namely
+Along with methocarbamol, Robaxin contains a few inactive ingredients, namely.

 • Corn-starch